piyushpatel2005/go-exploration/notes/golang-arrays/index.md

 ## Finding Array Length

-If we want to check the length property of an array, we can use the `len` function.
+If you want to check the length property of an array, we can use the `len` function.
 For Golang arrays, the length and the capacity are the same.

 ```go
 package main